Are you looking for a way to turn your kitchen scraps into high-value garden food? Worm composting is a great way to do this.

 Peter loves the worm juice in particular.
 He has a bunch of holes drilled in the bottom of his farm, and a bucket lives underneath, which collects the worm juice.
 He stores the juice in winter when he doesn’t use it.

 In spring, he gives it away and sells it.
-He foliar feeds his plants as well as the soil and has seen incredible results.
+He uses it as foliar feed for his plants and the soil and has seen incredible results.
 The first year he did it, the tomatoes grew faster than the sunflowers!

 How Do I Start Worm Farming?

 It’s super easy to start.
-You can build your own worm farm like Peter in the video above, or you can buy a pre-made worm factory like this one:
+You can build your own worm farm like Peter in the video above, or you can buy a pre-made worm factory (link to our worm farm review!) like this one:

 What Other Compost Systems Can I Use?